CMMC Compliance for Defense Contractors in Virginia Beach

 For Virginia Beach contractors who also operate under ITAR, EAR, or Navy-specific security requirements, those obligations interact with CMMC in ways that affect CUI system boundary definitions, personnel access controls, and the handling of technical data across facilities and subcontractors.
 Understanding those intersections early avoids scope creep and rework during remediation.

-Every engagement begins with a scoped gap assessment that maps your current controls against all 110 NIST 800-171 practices, identifies evidence deficiencies at the requirement level, and establishes a clear picture of where your System Security Plan (SSP) stands today.
-From that baseline, we build a Plan of Action and Milestones (POA&M) that sequences remediation by assessment risk and implementation effort—not by control family order.
+Every project begins with a scoped gap assessment that maps your current controls against all 110 NIST 800-171 practices, identifies evidence deficiencies at the requirement level, and establishes a clear picture of where your System Security Plan (SSP) stands today.
+From that baseline, we build a Plan of Action and Milestones (POA&M) that sequences remediation by assessment risk and implementation effort: not by control family order.

 Gap Assessment